Narender Singh Yadav: Everest climbs and controversy

 In 2016, he joined that year's Seven Summit Treks Everest Expedition as a climber on a three-member team (out of the 14-15 total on the expedition).
-Yadav had reportedly previously attempted to summit the mountain in 2014 and 2015 but couldn't do so because of the threat of avalanches.
+Yadav had reportedly previously attempted to summit the mountain in 2014 and 2015 but could not do so because of the threat of avalanches.
 He had claimed to successfully reach the peak of Everest on this expedition, which would have made him the second-youngest Indian to do so.
 However, his team leader, Naba Kumar Phukon, would later claim that he had never certified his summit; according to him, Yadav and his teammate Seema Rani Goswami were struggling to climb due to fatigue and acute altitude sickness, and needed to be rescued by Sherpa guides after they continued into the "death zone" beyond Camp IV (the highest camp on the mountain) despite their condition; a number of rescuers concurred with this account.
-However, the expedition company still reported both of them as having summitted the mountain, and they were granted certificates by the government of Nepal.
+However, the expedition company still reported both of them as having summited the mountain, and they were granted certificates by the government of Nepal.
 The Record, a Nepal-based news website, tied this in to a growing phenomenon of "fake summits" enabled by corruption among expedition companies and officials, and identified India as a growing source of faux summiteers due to a number of state governments, such as Haryana, offering jobs and other perks to those who make it.